 Thank you for your interest in Ayuda.

-GENERAL DESCRIPTION: Ayuda is a nonprofit animal welfare program.
-We are committed to the health and well being of dogs and cats.
+Ayuda is a nonprofit animal welfare program.
+We are committed to the health and well-being of dogs and cats.
 Our territory is the Lake Atitlan region in the Guatemalan Highlands.

 Operating as a team comprised 100% of unpaid volunteers, we work together in the names of compassion and care in a land where animal control has a history of being handled by semi-annual public poisonings.

-Ayuda has no overhead nor administrative expenses.
+Ayuda has no overhead and only 4% of our donations cover our minimal administrative expenses.
 Our work is funded through grants and by people like you who care about the plight of helpless animals.
-Everything we receive goes directly to the animals.
+Your donations truly go to animal care.

 DUE DILIGENCE: As an officially registered Guatemalan non-profit Asociación, the design of the Ayuda program is based on an extreme over-population of domestic animals, and caring citizens, businesses, schools, local and national government agencies, and other nonprofit organizations which share our philosophies and goals.

 POPULATION CONTROL: Ayuda facilitates professional spay/neuter sterilization services for needy dogs and cats.
-As part of our standard treatments, we also provide for vaccinations against deadly local diseases such as Rabies, Parvo, Distemper, and more.
+As part of our standard treatments, we also provide for vaccinations against deadly local diseases such as Parvo and Distemper, along with internal and external parasite treatments.

 Our weekly sterilization clinics are generally scheduled on Thursdays.
-Currently, we routinely facilitate clinics in 7 local villages.
+Currently, we routinely facilitate clinics in 4 major villages and their aldeas.
+Impoverished locals and local rescuers are welcome to bring animals to any of our clinics.

 DAY-TO-DAY ACTIVITIES: On a daily basis, roaming dogs and cats are caught, treated, and released to and from their daily habitats.